 Articles and Updates from Phoenix Children's

-We spoke to Dr. Gary Kirkilas, a Phoenix Children’s pediatrician, on what parents need to know about RSV and kids during the COVID-19 pandemic.
+We spoke to Dr. Wassim Ballan, division chief of infectious diseases at Phoenix Children’s, on what parents need to know about RSV and kids.

 What is RSV?

-Respiratory syncytial virus is a contagious, seasonal respiratory infection.
+RSV is a contagious, seasonal respiratory infection.
 It is common in childhood but can affect adults as well.
-RSV is the most common cause of inflammation of the small airways in the lungs.
+RSV is the most common cause of bronchiolitis – inflammation of the small airways in the lungs.

 How is RSV spread?

-RSV is spread through close contact, when an infected person or child sneezes or coughs and the virus gets into someone else’s body through the eyes, nose or mouth.
+RSV is spread through close contact.
+When an infected person sneezes or coughs, they release large particles carrying the virus, that can then get into someone else’s body through the eyes, nose or mouth.
 It can also spread by touching an object or surface the virus has landed on, and then touching your face.